 DataCite, Berlin School of Library and Information Science at the Humboldt-Universität zu Berlin, the Helmholtz Open Science Office at the GFZ German Research Centre for Geosciences, the KIT Library at the Karlsruhe Institute of Technology (KIT), and the Libraries of the Purdue University

-Paul is our outreach manager at DataCite contributing to the DFG-funded projects re3data COREF and ORCID DE.
-Prior to DataCite Paul worked for the Helmholtz Open Science Office and different universities where he was involved in building publication and data repositories.
-As a dedicated Open Science advocate Paul strives to spread the idea of openness in scholarly communication.
+Since 2020, Paul is DataCite’s outreach manager.
+In addition to his communications work, he is involved in the PID Network Germany project.
+Before joining DataCite, Paul worked for the Helmholtz Open Science Office and several universities where he was involved in building publication and data repositories.
+Paul holds an M.A. in North American Studies, Italian, and ethnology.
+A dedicated advocate of Open Science, Paul strives to spread the idea of openness in scientific communication.
 Paul loves beautiful infographics and even more his crazy family.